claws-lab/persona-modality/README.md

 ![Persona Figure](assets/persona-fig.png)

-This code contains an end-to-end pipeline to evaluate how the modality of persona representations affects the embodiment by multimodal large language models (LLMs).
+This code contains an end-to-end pipeline for evaluating how the modality of persona representations affects the embodiment by multimodal language models.
 Our pipeline integrates three sequential steps:

 1. **Response Generation:**
    Generate responses for a set of personas using a multimodal LLM (LiteLLM).
 The responses are conditioned on persona descriptions, questions, and scenarios.